ietf-wg-ppm/draft-ietf-ppm-dap/draft-ppm-protocol.md

 # Overview {#overview}

+[TODO Frame the PPM protocol around evaluation of a VDAF.]

 The protocol is executed by a large set of clients and a small set of servers.
 We call the servers the *aggregators*.
 Each client's input to the protocol is a set of measurements (e.g., counts of some user behavior).
 Given the input set of